 Technically I favour carbohydrates to high fat diets, but in this case I prefer the extra protein provided by Küik.

 Finally, “El Clasico”.
-Both brands just started recently and they are trying to make a space for them in the ultraconservative gastronomical culture of Spain.
+Both brands are trying to make a space for them in the ultraconservative gastronomical culture of Spain.

 Satislent offers vegan products with about 670kcal per serving, fairly high in carbohydrates.
 Küik is heavier in in fats, but also has more protein.
 Satilent uses pea protein instead of whey protein.
 Once again, I would favour whey over pea, because the latter is short in methionine.

 Satislent uses olive oil as a fat source, has a omega-3/6 ratio of 1/4 (heavier in omega-6 than Küik), but has adequate amounts of MUFA and PUFA.
 Both brands are really low in saturated fats.
 Regarding to carbs, Satislent uses oats as opposed to maltodextrin as main source, I find this better as it has a lower GI.

 Küik shakes are smoother and sweeter, in comparison to Satislent.
 They also have savoury flavours, which Satislent doesn’t.
 Nevertheless, the price for Satislent shakes is lower than Kuik’s when bought in bulk; which could be the tipping point for some.

 Küik is ideal for anybody.
 While it is a little high in fats and this might put off some people, it has plenty of nutrients and good proteins that can help improving anyone’s diets.